wnew/fencing_scoring_box/README.md

 Design: Notes and research.

-Software: python code which communicates over the serial interface with the arduino to allow displaying of lights on a laptop or PC screen.
+**Software**: python code which communicates over the serial interface with the arduino to allow displaying of lights on a laptop or PC screen.

-Firmware, the code that runs on the arduino including scoring boxes and test sketches.
+**Firmware**: the code that runs on the arduino including scoring boxes and test sketches.

-Hardware, the circuit designs around the arduino showing how to connect up the lights and body wires.
+**Hardware**: the circuit designs around the arduino showing how to connect up the lights and body wires.